 This is my favourite place to start.
 It’s low-commitment, often free, and there’s a vast amount of excellent marketing content and courses available online; both free and paid.
 And, unlike college or university courses, the material is relevant and fresh.
 Think podcasts, blogs, and videos.

 There’s a lot to like about a self-directed approach to learning.
 The main thing?
 It’s self-directed, giving you the freedom to choose your own adventure.
 Pick your subjects, your sources, when to get tangential and when to stay the course.
-What principles do you want a deeper understanding of?
-What ones can you bypass?
+Which principles do you want a deeper understanding of?
+Which ones can you bypass?
 Self-directed learning allows you to create your own curriculum and learn at your own pace, whether that be fast or slow.

 Structured Learning (online, or in a classroom)